MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. To reuse dimensions in templates, choose the **Dimensions** action.
 The **Dimension Templates** page opens showing any dimension codes that are set up for the item.
 4. Edit or enter dimension codes that will apply to new item cards created by using the template.
-5. When you have completed the new item template, choose the **OK** button.
+5. When you've completed the new item template, choose the **OK** button.

 The item template is added to the list of item templates, so that you can use it to create new item cards.

 ### <a name="items-used-in-production-orders"></a>Items used in production orders

-If you want to register items that are then used in production orders, you specify the replenishment system as *Prod. order* on the **Replenishment** FastTab.
+If you want to register items that are used in production orders, you specify the replenishment system as *Prod. order* on the **Replenishment** FastTab.
 For more information, see [About Production Orders](production-about-production-orders.md).

 ## <a name="to-set-up-multiple-vendors-for-an-item"></a>To set up multiple vendors for an item